This information will help you prepare for your stereotactic core breast biopsy.

-- You will be given instructions on how to care for your biopsy site.
+- Your nurse will give you the resource Caring of Yourself After Your Image-Guided Breast Biopsy for instructions on how to care for your biopsy site.

 - Your radiologist will call you with your biopsy results in 3 to 5 working days.
-He or she will also send a report to your doctor.
-The results of your procedure will be used with other test results to plan your care.
+They will also send a report to your doctor.
+Your doctor will use the results of your biopsy to help plan your care.